 Ragnar Söderberg project in law

-6 November – 5 December 2017 at 15:00.
+29 October – 28 November 2018 at 15:00.
 Apply using the web-based submission service.
-Guidelines for applicants can be found here.
+Guidelines for applicants will be published here in September.

 This call is addressed to junior researchers with a PhD that have innovative ideas, proven scientific excellence and high ambitions to develop their research.

 All of the researchers in the application must: